 Our cottage: The front yard consists of flowers & boxwoods (a common colonial shrub) surrounded by a white picket fence.

-In the 18th century, location of your home was quite important, as the lack of modern transportation prevented one from getting anywhere quickly.
-The location of the cottage would have been ideal, as it was a five minute walk from the College of William & Mary, a twenty minute walk to the Capitol, and a short distance from the lively heart of town in between.
+In the 18th century, the location of your home was quite important, as the lack of modern transportation prevented one from getting anywhere quickly.
+The location of the cottage would have been ideal, as it was a five-minute walk from the College of William & Mary, a twenty-minute walk to the Capitol, and a short distance from the lively heart of town in between.